Danc2050/Ideas/Ideas.md

 4) have a donate tab.
 Here is a good one: http://www-e.uni-magdeburg.de/jschulen/ocr/download.html

-# Create tests for all of your program
+# Create tests for ALL of your program

 In Software Engineering I am learning that you can use a graph format to symbolize statements and loops.
 If such groups of statements are identified as the programmer as doing something (e.g., "Start Microwave"), then we can write tests that form a sentence that is logical to us.